The Best Outdoor Activities near Minneapolis

 If biking is what spins your wheels, you have plenty of choices here in Minnesota.
 Here are just a few highlights of the bike trails from which you can choose.

-• Lake Minnetonka LRT Regional Bike Trail is a great ride is you want to combine biking and camping.
+Lake Minnetonka LRT Regional Bike Trail is a great ride is you want to combine biking and camping.
 Pick up the 15-mile trail in Hopkins, right off the Cedar Lake Trail, and take it all the way to Victoria.
-You can stay at the newly opened bike-only campground at Carver Park.
-It only costs $10 to reserve a tent space.